BorisPerc/mp3player/README.md

 # Installation

 ## Upgrade from old version
-1. Delete all files from the buzzsaw directory, except: "database.php", "music" and "music_thumb" directory.
+1. Delete all files from the audio directory, except: "database.php", "music" and "music_thumb" directory.
 2. Copy all files from this archive to your buzzsaw directory, again except "database.php", "music" and "music_thumb" directory.
 3. That's it.
 If you encounter some problems, clear your browser cache and/or execute file scan again (Menu -> "Options" -> "Scan filesystem").